Chronic obstructive pulmonary disease

 Nutrition and Dietary Supplements

-- N-acetylecysteine (NAC, 400 - 1,200 mg per day) -- NAC is a modified form of a dietary amino acid that works as an antioxidant in the body.
+- N-acetylecysteine (NAC, 400 to 1,200 mg per day) -- NAC is a modified form of a dietary amino acid that works as an antioxidant in the body.
 Several studies using it to treat COPD suggest that it may help relieve symptoms by acting as an antioxidant in the lungs.
-Although not all the studies agree, some suggest that taking NAC can reduce the number of attacks of severe bronchitis.
-NAC also helps to thin mucus and lessen symptoms.
+Although not all studies agree, some suggest that taking NAC can reduce the number of attacks of severe bronchitis.
+NAC also helps thin mucus and lessen symptoms.
 Some doctors think NAC may be absorbed into the mucus in the lungs and make the lungs more resistant to bacterial infections.
 Do not take NAC if you take nitroglycerin.

-- Eucalyptus (Eucalyptus globulus) -- is frequently used in cough drops and acts as an expectorant, which means that it loosens phlegm in your lungs.
+- Eucalyptus (Eucalyptus globulus) -- Eucalyptus is frequently used in cough drops as an expectorant, which means that it loosens phlegm in your lungs.
 A combination of eucalyptus, a kind of citrus oil, and an extract from pine called essential oil monoterpenes has been studied for respiratory problems.
 In one study, essential oil monoterpenes appeared to help prevent acute flare ups of chronic bronchitis.
 Breathing in strong concentrations of eucalyptus oil may be irritating.
 Do not take eucalyptus oil by mouth.

-- Lobelia (Lobelia inflata) -- Also called Indian tobacco, lobelia has a long history of use as an herbal remedy for respiratory problems including bronchitis.
+- Lobelia (Lobelia inflata) -- Also called Indian tobacco, lobelia has a long history of use as an herbal remedy for respiratory problems, including bronchitis.
 It is an effective expectorant, meaning that it helps clear mucus from your lungs.
-However, lobelia can be toxic and should not be used except under a doctor’s supervision.
+However, lobelia can be toxic and should not be used except under a doctor's supervision.
 Lobelia can interact with lithium and other medications.

 - Mullein (Verbascum densiflorum, 3 g per day) -- Mullein is an expectorant, meaning it helps clear your lungs of mucus.
 Traditionally, it has been used to treat respiratory illnesses and coughs with lung congestion.
 However, it has not been studied for COPD.